Family Encyclopedia >> Home & Garden

 Step 14

-For the stained glass area, add a stopper, using 1/4 round cut to the size of the window frame.
-Cut each individual piece with a hacksaw.
+For the stained glass section, install ¼-inch round trim cut to fit the window frame.
+Cut pieces individually with a hacksaw.

 Step 15

-Find the depth where the stained glass will sit.
+Identify the exact depth where the stained glass will sit securely.

 Step 16

-Attach one side of the 1/4 round bumper with the finish nailer.
+Secure one side of the ¼-inch round stopper with a finish nailer.

 Step 17

-When you have installed all four pieces, carefully insert the stained glass into the area.
-Place the other side of the stopper on the back of the stained glass window to hold it in place.
+After installing all four stopper pieces, carefully insert the stained glass.
+Add the back stopper to hold it firmly in place.

 Step 18

-Remove all the shelves to paint and paint the desired color.
+Remove the shelves and paint them in your chosen color.

 Step 19

-Add some trim around the edge of the window and reinstall the shelves.
+Add trim around the window edges and reinstall the painted shelves.